Find Senior Living Near You

 Enlist Family and Friends – Though you may have a senior move manager and moving company performing most of the tasks, you’ll still need help in other ways.

 When was the last time you read a 20-page contract?
-Many of the services you’re hiring have lengthy contracts you’ll have to sign and be bound to.
+Many of the senior moving services you’re hiring have lengthy contracts you’ll have to sign and be bound to.
 Having a relative as a second pair of eyes will give you a sense of relief and confidence.

 You’ll also need family as support, moving as you likely are, to your last home.

-Plan ahead/Start early – Try to allow at least 3 months before your actual moving date.
+Plan Ahead/Start Early – Try to allow at least 3 months before your actual moving date.
 Even if you’ve found your new home, there is a lot you’ll need to accomplish before you’ll be ready to leave your old home.Take into consideration the time of year.

-Summers are high season for moving companies and senior move managers so it may be harder to fit your schedule with their schedule.Having a date well in advance will also allow you to reserve the services you’ll need without the possibility of schedule conflicts.
+Summers are high season for moving companies and senior move management so it may be harder to fit your schedule with their schedule.Having a date well in advance will also allow you to reserve the services you’ll need without the possibility of schedule conflicts.